Chapter 21:

 Symphon flew backward, tumbling in the air.
 With a careful word he pushed air from one palm, slowing his backward spin.
 He flew backward, held up by the jet of air from his hand, then completed the backflip and landed on his feet.

-Shiori understood that she knew nothing about magic, but she had learned a lot in the past day.
+Shiori had learned a lot about magic in the past day.
 However, as she felt Symphon adjust to his turbulent and depleted magic reserves, she doubled her knowledge of magic in two seconds.

-He was a artist, a soldier, and a nightmare in one.
+He was an artist, a soldier, and a nightmare all wrapped in one.
 His mastery of Speaker magic was incredible.

 He had told her that magic came from speaking a true word, that one’s connection to reality came through true knowledge, and that using that knowledge accomplished magic but disturbed that connection.

-Shiori had disturbed his tranquil pools of power when she called his name, weakening him.
-Each use of the power disrupted that power, and he had to wait until it was calm again to use it.
+Shiori had disturbed his tranquil power by calling his name, weakening him.
+Each use of the power disrupted it, and he had to wait until it calmed to use it again.

 Despite his power being dashed into chaos, he found instances of calm even in roiling waters.
 Shiori felt his control, even if she couldn’t have put it into words.

 He used that power to slam into Mores at bone-breaking speed.
-Mores flew from the impact and bounced once on the road, the asphalt tearing at his Kryptopedian leather armor.
+Mores flew from the impact and bounced once on the road, the asphalt tearing at his Nyxian leather armor.

 Symphon gave his opponent no quarter.
 He picked up a rock and nearly brought it down on Mores.
-Mores gasped a word which hit Symphon with a gale of icy wind that froze the surface of every house on the street.
+Mores gasped a word that hit Symphon with a gale of icy wind that froze every surface on the street.

-Mores scrambled away as Symphon steadied himself against the wind.
+Mores scrambled away as Symphon steadied himself against the icy wind.

 As Mores stood, he spoke one word after another.
 His left arm hung at an odd angle, clearly broken, but his magical attack on Symphon did not relent.
 Hunger struck Symphon, then the sensation of falling.
 Soul-breaking loneliness followed.